 - 1. Log in to the site you want to work with. - 2.
 Find and open the target asset (that is, the asset into which you want to embed the contents of another asset): - a.
-Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Go. - If you know the asset is assigned to a tag, select the tag that contains the asset in the Tags tree in the navigation pane.
+Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Search. - If you know the asset is assigned to a tag, select the tag that contains the asset in the Tags tree in the navigation pane.
 (If the Tags tree is collapsed, click the Tags bar to expand it.)

 b.
 In the list of results, navigate to the desired asset and click its name.
+Content Server displays the asset in the "Inspect" form.

 - 4. Find the source asset (that is, the asset whose contents will be embedded into the target asset).
-Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Go. - -If you know the asset is assigned to a tag, select the tag that contains the asset in the Tags tree in the navigation pane.
+Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Search. - If you know the asset is assigned to a tag, select the tag that contains the asset in the Tags tree in the navigation pane.
 (If the Tags tree is collapsed, click the Tags bar to expand it.)